 The last triennial valuation of the scheme for funding purposes was carried out as at 30 Sept 2020.
-This valuation revealed a deficit of £1,560m.
+This valuation revealed a deficit of $\pm$ 1,560m.
 A recovery plan has been put in place with the aim of removing this deficit by 31 March 2028.

 The scheme is classified as a 'last man standing arrangement'.
 Therefore the Association is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the scheme.
 Participating employers are legally required to meet their share of the scheme deficit on annuity purchase basis on withdrawal from the scheme.
 For financial years ending on or before 28 February 2019, it was not possible for the Association to obtain sufficient information to enable it to account for the Scheme as a defined benefit scheme, therefore the Association has accounted for the Scheme as a defined contribution scheme.
-For financial years ending on or after 31 March 2019, it is possible to obtain sufficient information to enable the Association to account for the Scheme as a defined benefit scheme.
-For accounting purposes, a valuation of the scheme is carried out with an effective date of 30 September each year.
+For financial years ending on or after 31 March 2019, it is possible to obtain sufficient information to account for the Scheme as a defined benefit scheme, therefore the Association of the scheme is carried out with an effective date of 30 September each year.
 The liability figures from this valuation are rolled forward for accounting year-ends from the following 31 March to 28 February inclusive.
-The liability figures from this valuation were rolled forward for accounting year-ends from the following 31 March 2022 to 28 February 2023 inclusive.
+The latest accounting valuation was carried out with an effective date of 30 September 2021.
+The liability figures from this valuation were rolled forward for accounting 31 March 2022 to 28 February 2023 inclusive.
 The liabilities are compared, at the relevant accounting date, with the Association's fair share of the Scheme's total assets to calculate the Association's net deficit or surplus.